moves-rwth/attestor/README.md

 ## People

-Attestor is developed at the [Chair for Software Modeling and Verification](https://moves.rwth-aachen.de/) at [RWTH Aachen University](http://www.rwth-aachen.de/) by
+Attestor is developed by the [Chair for Software Modeling and Verification](https://moves.rwth-aachen.de/) at [RWTH Aachen University](http://www.rwth-aachen.de/) by

 * [Christoph Matheja](http://moves.rwth-aachen.de/people/cmatheja/),
 * Hannah Arndt,